magnolialogic/swiftui-apnsManager/README.md

 ## Implementation

 1. Check out `apnsManager.swift` and add to your Xcode 12 project
+2. Update `apnsManager.swift[112-113]` with your remote notification server's domain and REST route
-2. Add `@UIApplicationDelegateAdaptor private var appDelegate: AppDelegate` to your app 's `@main` block, and add `@ObservedObject var settings = Settings.sharedManager` to your ContentView like so:
+3. Add `@UIApplicationDelegateAdaptor private var appDelegate: AppDelegate` to your app 's `@main` block, and add `@ObservedObject var settings = Settings.sharedManager` to your ContentView like below
+4. Profit

 #### MyApp.swift
 ```swift